 What How Strategies Major Tasks / Activities Allow all students to have one-one access to online content or e-related materials during regular class time Maintain tech labs, media centers and distance learning room for large group, computer assisted instruction.
-Maintain 1:1 Chromebook program for grades 3-12 Maintain a set of mobile iPad carts to allow for PreK-2nd grades in-class instruction.
-Maintain robust and scalable infrastructure to handle increasing numbers of wireless devices, as well as, communication and security systems.
-Promote greater access to online content and file storage ◆ Identify and document online subscription programming compliant with Ed-Law 2d that helps identify and promote learning strategies in all core subject areas. ◆ Promote home use of these same programs where and when applicable. ◆ Promote the use of cloud storage and file sharing applications (Google Drive).
+Maintain 1:1 Device program for grades K-12 Maintain robust and scalable infrastructure to handle increasing numbers of wireless devices, as well as, communication and security systems.
+Promote greater access to online content and file storage Identify and document online subscription programming compliant with Ed-Law 2d that helps identify and promote learning strategies in all core subject areas.
+Promote home use of these same programs where and when applicable.
+Promote the use of cloud storage and file sharing applications (Google Drive).
 Increase communication strategies to promote parent/student/teacher communication Use appropriate and compliant cloud based products to share information (Google Drive/Classroom, Schoology, SchoolTool) Provide all special needs students with necessary adaptive hardware/software Continue working with special education staff and technical liaison to identify best practices.
 Work with special education coordinator to utilize devices and/or software that is compatible with existing infrastructure for optimal deployment and maintenance.